grgks/system-management-RestAPI/README.md

 ## 🙏 Acknowledgments

+- **[CodingFactory AUEB](https://codingfactory.aueb.gr/)** for providing comprehensive training in Java/Spring Boot development and modern web technologies that inspired this REST API project as part of my capstone project
 - Spring Boot community for excellent documentation
 - All contributors who help improve this project
 - Open source libraries that make this project possible